 An extract of Banished is available to read here, which covers some unexpected guests – thought-provoking preparatory reading if you are Zooming in to the Anglo-Swedish Society’s salon next week, and eerily resonant of these times of post-travel quarantine.

-If this has made you curious to add the complete book to your summer reading tower, you can buy it here.
+If this has made you curious to add the complete book to your summer reading tower, you can order it at all good bookstores.